Niraj21611/sorting-visualizer/README.md

 # Sorting Visualizer

-A GUI based sorting visualizer with real time statistics for above algorithms, Bubble sort,
+A GUI-based sorting visualizer with real-time statistics for the above algorithms, Bubble sort,
 Merge sort,
 Insertion sort,